claudiarella/academic-kickstart/content/home/experience.md

   date_start = "2017-09-01"
   date_end = "2017-12-31"
   description = """
-  Participation in the experimental project PADME (Positron Annihilation into Dark Matter Experiment) under supervision of Dr. Mauro Raggi.
+  Participation in the experimental project PADME (Positron Annihilation into Dark Matter Experiment) under supervision of Prof. Mauro Raggi.
 Specific contributions include:

 * Geant4 Monte Carlo simulation of a prototype of the Small-Angle Calorimeter
 * Characterization of a single $PbF_2$ crystal’s performance, with particular attention to